lolmaus/breakpoint-slicer/README.md

 **New in 1.2 (2013-06-20)**

-Breakpoint Slicer would produce overlapping media queries, e. g.
+Breakpoint Slicer used to produce overlapping media queries, e. g.
 400px—600px and 600px—800px overlap at 600px.

 To prevent this, the `$slicer-anti-overlap-corrections` configuration variable was introduced: